adrianblakey/slot-car-ecom/README.md

      _SLOTCAR = name
      AT32F421 = specify the Artery F421 mcu
      DEAD_TIME
-     COMP_MAP
+     COMP_MAP = Comparator map.
+Maps the A/B/C (U/V/W) phase back emf signals to mcu pins PA0, PA4, PA5, namely 1, 2, 3
-     ANALOG_MIN = the voltage at which the pwm duty cycle starts ramping up 200 is about 2.2VDC
+     ANALOG_MIN = the voltage at which the pwm duty cycle starts ramping up 400 is about 2.2VDC
-     ANALOG_MAX = the voltage at which the duty cycle reaches 99% = 909 is about 10VDC
+     ANALOG_MAX = the voltage at which the duty cycle reaches 99% = 1818 is about 10VDC
      ANALOG_PIN
      ARM
      VOLUME=0 turn off sounds - the board does not have sound :-)